selvaje/SE_docs/source/GRASS/grass_intro.md

 The object of this page is to start using Grass and to get familiar with some general GIS operations.
 We are going to use a command line approach.
 This is to enable carrying out stand-alone processes in the future, and understand step by step each function and the options per function which are available.
 Let´s start using grass.

-We suggest to copy-paste the following command line directly in the bash terminal
+We suggest to copy-paste the following command line directly in the bash terminal.

+Considering that GRASS can not working properly under /media/sf_LVM_shared/my_SE_data/ we create a working copy of the SE_data:

+    cp -r /home/user/SE_data  /home/user/my_SE_data

 **Starting Grass**